 Prior to becoming a judge at the CJEU Christopher Vajda KC had a wide-ranging practice at the English Bar.
 He acted on numerous occasions for the UK Government, Government Departments and public bodies such as the Bank of England, the BBC and various sectorial regulators.
 He also acted for a large number of companies in fields such as aviation and transport, competition and state aid, energy, IT and telecommunications and tax.
 He appeared frequently before the CJEU, and all English courts, including the UK Supreme Court and the Court of Appeal.
 He appeared before arbitration panels (including in the sporting field) and was appointed to chair an arbitration panel in the Middle East involving a telecommunications dispute.

 Since his return to Chambers he was appointed by the President of the CJEU to chair a Conciliation Commission to resolve a dispute within an EU Institution.
 In 2022 he was appointed by the EU as a member of its panel of persons suitable for appointment as Chairpersons for Arbitrations to which the EU is a party.
-He is currently sitting as an arbitrator in an ICC arbitration.
+He has recently sat in an ICC arbitration, is currently sitting in an arbitration in a sports case, and acting as an expert witness in an ICSID arbitration.

 He is a professor at the College of Europe in Bruges and a visiting professor at King’s College, London, a lecturer on private international law at Luxembourg University and a member of the LCIA.
 He has written and spoken extensively, particularly in the area of competition and state aid (he was a contributor to Bellamy & Child, European Union Law of Competition for over 20 years), and on investment protection treaties.
 He is fluent in French (the working language of the CJEU) and speaks German.